 Access to key services to support child well-being.

-Preliminary budget: To be determined.
-(CPI report suggests budget of approximately $750,000.00 for initial prevention initiatives.)
+Preliminary budget: CPI report recommends budget of approximately $750,000.00 for initial prevention initiatives.

-Proposed voting language: The ABCGC Subcommittee on Prevention recommends that Bernalillo County and the City of Albuquerque further develop a project to expand Early Childhood Interventions in Bernalillo County substantially as described in the Early Childhood Interventions Project Proposal.
+Proposed language of recommendation to ABCGC: The ABCGC Subcommittee on Prevention recommends that Bernalillo County and the City of Albuquerque further develop a project to expand Early Childhood Interventions in Bernalillo County substantially as described in the Early Childhood Interventions Project Proposal.

 Proposed Intervention

+Children who live in poverty, live in disadvantaged neighborhoods, have young parents, or caregivers with substance use or mental health disorders are more likely to encounter adverse childhood experiences (ACE).
+The term ACE describes an occurrence in a child’s family or social environment that negatively affects the child, including emotional, physical or sexual abuse; violence against the child’s mother; living in a household with people experiencing substance abuse or mental illness; or incarceration of a parent.
+Children who experience frequent and/or severe ACEs are more likely to experience poor outcomes as an adult.
+Compared to individuals who report experiencing no ACEs, those who experience four or more ACEs are significantly more likely to have poor health and behavioral health outcomes later in life.
+Specific to behavioral health, those who experience 4 or more ACEs are significantly more likely to inject drugs, experience depression, and attempt suicide.
+Children who live in poverty, live in disadvantaged neighborhoods, have young parents, or caregivers with substance use or mental health disorders are much more likely to encounter adverse childhood experiences.

+Unfortunately, children in Bernalillo County are more likely to have risk factors for ACEs than most children in the United States.
+Bernalillo County experiences high rates of child abuse, teen pregnancy, and substance abuse.
+Reducing the incidence of ACEs is critical to ensuring a healthy and prosperous future for Bernalillo County.
+In Bernalillo County,

+One in three mothers report experiencing at least three stressful events in the year before their child was born;

+The rate of substantiated child abuse has more than doubled since 2013, from 9.4 victims per 1,000 children to 21.2 victims per 1,000 children;

+In Albuquerque, 15% of children under age five live below the poverty level, with child poverty concentrated in certain geographical areas;

+65% of births lack access to adequate prenatal care;

+Only 10% of families have access to home visitation services;

+Only 37% of New Mexico children have access to at least one developmental screening; and

+Only 39% of three and four year olds are enrolled in preschool.

 Children who live in poverty, live in disadvantaged neighborhoods, have young parents, or caregivers with substance use or mental health disorders are more likely to encounter adverse childhood experiences (ACE).
 Children who experience frequent and/or severe ACEs are more likely to experience poor outcomes as an adult.
 Compared to individuals who report experiencing no ACEs, those who experience 4 or more ACEs are significantly more likely to inject drugs, experience depression, and attempt suicide.

 This procurement should attract agencies that implement evidence-based services or bona-fide promising practices that reduce adverse childhood experiences in Bernalillo County children.